 More and more cardiac patients rely on cardiac pacemakers or implanted defibrillators to keep their heart beating normally.
 Each device includes wires, or leads, that carry electrical pulses to the heart.
 If they malfunction because of age or cause infections, they must be removed.

-If you need a lead extraction procedure, turn to Concord Hospital Center for Cardiac Care electrophysiologist Dr. Adam Chodosh for your care.
+If you need a lead extraction procedure, turn to Concord Hospital Cardiovascular Institute electrophysiologist Dr. Adam Chodosh for your care.
 Dr. Chodosh has specialized training to perform the procedure, which is performed in the operating room with a cardiac surgeon and team present in the rare case of complications.

 WATCHMAN™ Procedure for AFib